-All investing involves risk, including the possible loss of principal. exceptions may apply.
+All investing involves risk, including the possible loss of principal.

+typically provide the choice of receiving a steady income for a fixed period of time or for the rest of your life, or for the joint lives of you and another.
+Immediate annuity payments begin within one year from your investment in the annuity and once payments begin, they typically can't be changed, although some exceptions may apply.
 The amount of each annuity payment is based on a number of factors including the amount of your investment (premium), your age, your gender, whether payments will be made to you or to you and another person, and whether payments will be made for a fixed period of time or for life.
 Most immediate annuity payments are for a fixed amount, so they may not keep up with cost of living increases or your changing income needs.
 Also, if you select a life only payment option without a survivor benefit, you may not live long enough to receive payments at least equal to your investment in the annuity.